Kvieta1990/Kvieta1990.github.io/updates.md

 <hr class="thick-line">

-> In this page, I will posting updates and announcements for all the web services and tools that I am hosting.
-You can check what is, and what is planned to be, happening for those web-based tools, including,
+> In this page, I will be posting **updates and announcements** for all the web services and tools that I am responsible of maintaining.
+You can check what is (and what is planned to be) happening for those web-based tools, including,

 - ADDIE: [https://addie.ornl.gov](https://addie.ornl.gov)